Our Strategy to Protect the Ocean

 - Safeguarding biodiversity.

-- Strengthening connections between indigenous communities and the natural resources their cultures depend on.
+- Protecting and strengthening connections between Indigenous communities and the natural resources their cultures depend on.

 - Providing ecological benefits to neighboring ecosystems.